ankrutik/notes/aws/solutions_arch_cert/notes.md

 - supports **HTTP, REST, WebSockets**
 - expose HTTPS end points to define RESTful API
 - "serverless" connection to Lambda and DynamoDB
-- send each API endpoint to different target
+- **send each API endpoint to different target**
 - low cost; scale effortlessly
 - track and control usage by API key
 - **throttle** requests to prevent attacks that will impact cost
-- connect to CloudWatch to log all requests for monitoring
+- connect to **CloudWatch to log all requests** for monitoring
 - **maintain multiple versions of API**
-- can **monetize your APIs on API Gateway by publishing** them as products in AWS Marketplace.
+- can **monetize your APIs on API Gateway by publishing** them as products in **AWS Marketplace**.
-- Amazon API Gateway bills per million API calls, plus the cost of data transfer out, in gigabytes.
+- Amazon API Gateway **bills per million API calls**, plus the cost of data transfer out, in gigabytes.
 If you choose to provision a cache for your API, hourly rates apply.
 - An **Edge-Optimized API Gateway** is best for geographically distributed clients.
-API requests are routed to the **nearest CloudFront Edge Location** which improves latency.
-The **API Gateway still lives in one AWS Region**.
+  - API requests are routed to the **nearest CloudFront Edge Location** which improves latency.
+  - The **API Gateway still lives in one AWS Region**.

 ### Configuration